 Dad’s trip to France lasted six or eight weeks, and he loved it.
 He rented a car and drove all over France and shared meals with all the family members.

 However he was very frustrated by his inability to communicate in French, so in later years he never returned.
-He did keep up a correspondence with some of them, such as Philippe, but eventually that dropped off.
-But they sure did take to him.
+He did keep up a correspondence with some of them, such as Philippe Couche, but eventually that communication dropped off.
+But the Couches sure did take to him.

 Every time I found myself in Montbard, Jeanine would loudly inquire, “Comment va Fred ?”
 (How is Fred?) and then she’d say it again out of pure pleasure.
 And every time she did that I felt happy that I had enabled them to fix that broken connection, that they valued as much as I did.

-All the same, though, it reminded me that we could have known these Couches for decades longer than we had.
+All the same, though, it reminded me that we could have known these Couches for decades longer than we actually had.
 I don’t really blame Grandma, though.
 That was the way people felt back then.
-I’m glad that we think more humanely now, though, and I’m glad for the time that I had to get to know them, despite any earlier missed opportunities.
+I’m just glad for the time that we did have to get to know them.